siffiejoe/prg-buildsh/README.md

     exported targets.
 Both special targets can be redefined.

 *   Identifiers can begin with a dollar character (`$`).
-Globals with this name are reserved for external tools, though.
+Globals with such a name are reserved for external tools, though.
 They are checked at load time in the `PATH` environment variable as a prerequisite to the build script.
-For executable with incompatible names or complete executable paths, you can use the `$"name"` syntax instead, which will do the same thing.
+For executables with incompatible names or complete executable paths, you can use the `$"name"` syntax instead, which will do the same thing.

 *   You are not allowed to set globals in build scripts.
 This is a safety measure (although there are still many ways to break the